What is dystonia?

 Experts aren't exactly sure what causes dystonia.
-But they think it is related to
+But they think it's related to a

 processes the information that helps your muscles contract.
 The theory is that your

-neurotransmitters, the chemicals that do the "talking" in the brain, are abnormal
+neurotransmitters, the chemicals that do the talking in the brain, are abnormal in

-in people with dystonia.
-Dystonia, though, doesn't affect your intelligence or your
+people with dystonia.
+Dystonia, though, doesn't affect your intelligence or your ability

 can occur after taking certain kinds of medicines.
 This is called tardive dystonia.